G7 Protestors Burn Flags And Throw Flares, Face Off With Police As World Leaders Meet For Summit

 The G7 talks are a tete-a-tete between the leaders of seven of the world’s wealthiest nations.
 Canada, France, Italy, the United States, the United Kingdom, Germany, and Japan are currently members states.

-President Trump has signaled that Russia should also be invited back to the table, recalling that it was G8 before Russia was booted from the group – ostensibly for their annexation of Crimea.
+President Trump has signaled that Russia should also be invited back to the table, as BBC reports, recalling that it was G8 before Russia was booted from the group – ostensibly for their annexation of Crimea.
 President Trump has signaled to the rest of the world that he believes America is being taken advantage of on international trade, and often favors bilateral agreements with individual nations over grandiose trade agreements such as NAFTA (North American Free Trade Agreement) or the defeated notion of the former TPP (Trans-Pacific Partnership).

-With successful negotiations with Chinese leadership having already taken place to reduce the massive trade deficit between the United States and the People’s Republic of China, it may now be Prime Minister Trudeau’s turn to deal one-on-one with the businessman become President.
-President Trump and PM Trudeau spent a little bit of time during press conferences today lightly teasing one another about the tariff situation, gesturing towards a potential private deal that would see greater American access into the heavily-protected Canadian dairy market.
-Canada currently charges a tariff of between 200% and 300% on milk, cheese, and butter products from the United States.
+With successful negotiations with Chinese leadership having already taken place to reduce the massive trade deficit between the United States and the People’s Republic of China, it may now be Prime Minister Trudeau’s turn to deal one-on-one with the businessman-turned-president.

+Trump and Trudeau spent a little bit of time during press conferences today lightly teasing one another about the tariff situation, gesturing toward a potential private deal that would see greater American access into the heavily-protected Canadian dairy market.
+Canada currently charges a tariff of between 200 percent and 300 percent on milk, cheese, and butter products from the United States, according to Global News.

 Despite all protests, it is unlikely that any activism will shutter the proceedings.
 Previous G20 and G8 summits have been rocked by violent protests and have proceeded normally despite these challenges.